Short broadcast week for us here at the EIB Network giving the Independence Day holiday.

 Eight protesters broke into the site shortly after noon and rushed the bulldozer as it made its way in.

-Several demonstrators climbed on but were forced down by security guards, and they were arrested by the police.
+Several demonstrators climbed on but were forced down by security guards and they were arrested by the police.

-One protester chained himself to a bulldozer, and firefighters were called to cut him loose.
+One protester chained himself to a bulldozer and firefighters were called to cut him loose.

 Another was arrested for lying in front of the bulldozer, said Dan Stormer, a lawyer for the farmers.

-What was once a beautiful set of gardens, if this goes through, will now be a pile of rubble.
+What was once a beautiful set of gardens, if this goes through, will now be a pile of rubble, said Stormer, who was the lawyer for the farmers.

-They're illegal immigrants, they're squatters.
+They're squatters.

 Farmers, my rear end.